 If you are trying to assess whether a particular investment will bring you profit in the long term, this NPV calculator is a tool for you.
 Based on your initial investment and consecutive cash flows, it will determine the net present value, and hence the profitability, of a planned project.

 In this article, we will help you understand the concept of net present value and provide step-by-step instructions on how to calculate NPV.
 We will also tell you how to interpret the result.

 NPV is often used in company valuation – check out the discounted cash flow calculator for more details.

-What is the Net Present Value?
+What is the net present value?

 To understand this definition, you first need to know what is the present value.
-Imagine that you want to have $2200 on your account next year.
+Imagine that you want to have $2200 in your account next year.
 You know that the yearly interest rate on that account is 10%.
 It means that you need to put $2000 on that account today to have $2200 twelve months from now.
 The present value of "$2200 due in 12 months" is $2000.

 Following that logic, every project that needs your investment at the beginning and returns some money each year has a present value of each cash flow: the initial investment and every cash inflow.
-If you sum up all of these present values, you will get a Net Present Value (NPV) of that project.
+If you sum up all of these present values, you will get a net present value (NPV) of that project.

-How to calculate Net Present Value?
+How to calculate net present value?